-During this busy time, what you are doing to care for yourself?
+During this time of uncertainty, what are you doing to take care of yourself?
 Really think about this question.
 Have you discovered that self-care has slipped down, or off your list of priorities.
-You don’t need anyone telling you the importance of looking after yourself, and how this impacts on your health, relationships, performance and coping skills – but when you’re busy it is often the first to go, and yet essential to all aspects of our life.
+You don’t need anyone telling you the importance of looking after yourself, and how this impacts on you holistically (i.e. Socially, Physically, Intellectually, Culturally and Emotionally).
+This includes your health, relationships, performance and coping skills – but when you’re busy, especially while trying to juggle family and school and/or work changes, it is often the first to go, and yet essential to all aspects of our life.

-Feeling stressed, change your view on it – your body is trying to give you the energy you need to get through the task/time at hand.
+If you are feeling stressed, change your view on it – your body is trying to give you the energy you need to get through the task/time at hand.
 It is also signalling to you that you need to reach out and get some support.
-It is also a great time to add in some self-care.
+It is a great time to add in the very thing you need – some self-care.
 This act will change the body and brain response to a more harmonious level.
+View this great video to understand how you can make stress your friend: https://www.youtube.com/watch?v=RcGyVTAoXEU

 Self-care varies from person to person.
 Here are a few things you might want to schedule in (yes, schedule – add it to your diary so it becomes a must do):